NextGen-Modding/.github/profile/README.md

 A tool that allows you to create specific custom content such as maps, 3D models, and textures quicker and easier than a game engine.
 It simplifies the process!

 ### [Pivot](https://github.com/NextGen-Modding/pivot)
 A hub that may be utilized by any game developer or community!
-This tool will interface our Foundry and CreateIt tools along with allow you to install mods similar to mod launchers!
+This tool will interface our [Foundry](https://github.com/NextGen-Modding/foundry) and [CreateIt](https://github.com/NextGen-Modding/createit) tools along with allow you to install mods and custom content similar to mod launchers!

 **Note** - These tools are completely open source!